-The Company monitors early warning indicators of reputational risk that arise from business as usual activities, through the monitoring of its reputation in the market (e.g. through market research, customer satisfaction surveys, third party trust surveys) and the testing of its ability to respond quickly to a deterioration to its reputation.
+The Company monitors early warning indicators of reputational risk that arise from business as usual activities, through the monitoring of its reputation in the market (e.g. through market research) and the testing of its ability to respond quickly to a deterioration to its reputation.
+Based on market and internal surveys performed, Genikes Insurance receive high performance, confirming that there are no indications for deterioration in the reputational image of the Company.